84115/website/source/_posts/2022-06-14-building-an-uptime-status-app.md

 ### Register Your check

-Open `config/healthcheck.php` and add the HealthCheck class namespace entry to the `checks` index of the file:
+Open `config/healthcheck.php` and add the HealthCheck class namespace entry to the `checks` index or replace the existing data:

 ```php
 /*